coderefinery/git-intro/_episodes/02-basics.md

 - Make some changes to `ingredients.txt`.
 - Inspect the changes with `git status` and `git diff`.
-- Undo the unstaged changes with `git checkout ingredients.txt`
+- Undo the unstaged changes with `git checkout ingredients.txt`.
 - Inspect the new situation with `git status` and `git diff`.

 ---